nightlybuilds-net/Xam.Zero/README.md

 ZeroApp  RegisterShell<T>(Func<T> shell) where  T : Shell{}
 void  Start(){}
 void  StartWith<T>() where  T : Shell{}
+ZeroApp WithTransientViewModels()
+ZeroApp WithTransientPages()
 ```
+Default lifecycle for pages and viewmodels is singleton.
+You can register all as transient using WithTransientViewModels/Pages, or you can use [Transient] attribute.

 #### IShellService
 it is responsible of switching navigation containers.
 Default use case is change from a login status to a logout one.